Potosi Correctional Center: Executions

-Sixty-one executions were carried out by lethal injection at the Potosi Correctional Center between April 1989 when death row moved to Potosi and April 2005 when the site of executions was moved 25 mi east to the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
-Death row prisoners are housed at Potosi until being moved to Bonne Terre shortly before their scheduled execution.
-Since November 23, 2013, 20 executions have been carried out.
+Sixty-one executions were carried out by lethal injection at the Potosi Correctional Center between January 1990 and March 2005.
+In April 2005, the site of executions was moved 25 mi east to the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.

+Death row prisoners are housed at Potosi until shortly before their scheduled execution.
+They are then moved to Bonne Terre.
+Since November 20, 2013, the state has carried out more than 34 executions.